oliverwiegers/scripts/README.md

 For example: `tmux_create_sessions.sh` is a helper script to manage tmux sessions.

 ## Additional information

 ### todo.sh

-In order for this script to be usefull a crontab like the following is needed:
+In order for this script to be useful a crontab like the following is needed:

 ```
 DISPLAY=:0